 Children who are registered for an income related free school meal (not universal infant free school meal) are entitled to free milk - if you think your child qualifies please check with your child’s school.

 Both your own and your child’s privacy are extremely important to us, so we want you to know exactly what kind of information we collect about you and your child and how we use it.

-This is set out in the Transparency Notice.
+This is set out in the Privacy notice.
 Please take the time to read and understand it.